-Benjamin Domenech is the publisher of The Federalist and a senior fellow for The Heartland Institute.
-He writes a popular daily subscription email newsletter, The Transom, which aggregates news and notes from around the web.
+Benjamin Domenech is the publisher of The Federalist and as a media fellow at The Manhattan Institute.
+He writes a popular daily subscription email newsletter for political insiders, The Transom, which aggregates news and notes from around the web.

-Domenech has been working and writing on entitlement reform and public policy since 1998, when he was appointed by President Bill Clinton as a delegate to the White House commission on Social Security and retirement savings.
+Domenech has been working and writing on politics and public policy since 1998, when he was appointed by President Bill Clinton as a delegate to the White House commission on Social Security and retirement savings.
 In 2009 he was selected as a journalism fellow by the Peter Jennings Project for Journalists and the Constitution.
-In 2014 he was selected as a Lincoln Fellow to The Claremont Institute.
+In 2014 he was selected as a Lincoln Fellow by The Claremont Institute.

 You can email him at ben [at] thefederalist.com.
 Follow the links at the right to read his writings elsewhere.